h5md/h5md/draft.rst

 Particles group
 ---------------

-System trajectories, or more generally, time-dependent information for each particle, are stored in the ``particles`` group.
-The ``particles`` group itself is only a container for groups that represent different subsets of the system under consideration; it may hold one or several groups in ``particles``, as needed.
-Those subgroups then contain the trajectory data per particle as time-dependent or time-independent data, depending on the situation.
+Information on each particle, i.e., particle trajectories, is stored in the ``particles`` group.
+The ``particles`` group is a container for subgroups that represent different subsets of the system under consideration, and it may hold one or several subgroups, as needed.
+These subgroups contain the trajectory data per particle as time-dependent or time-independent data, depending on the situation.

-Standardized subgroups are ``position``, ``image``, ``velocity``, ``force``, ``mass``, ``species`` and ``id``.
+Standardized subgroups are ``position``, ``image``, ``velocity``, ``force``, ``mass``, ``species``, and ``id``.
 An example of content for the ``particles`` group is the following::

     particles